iifl-logo

 (vii) According to the information and explanations given to us, in respect of statutory dues:

-(a) in our opinion, the Company is regular in depositing the undisputed statutory dues, including Goods and Services Tax, Provident Fund, Employees State Insurance, Income tax, Sales Tax, Service Tax, Customs Duty, Excise Duty, Value Added Tax, cess, and other material statutory dues, as applicable, with the appropriate authorities as per the records of the company examined by us.
+(a) in our opinion, the Company is generally regular in depositing the undisputed statutory dues, including Goods and Services Tax, Provident Fund, Employees State Insurance, Income tax, Sales Tax, Service Tax, Customs Duty, Excise Duty, Value Added Tax, cess, and other material statutory dues, as applicable, with the appropriate authorities as per the records of the company examined by us.

 Name of the Statute Nature of dues The period to which the amount relates Forum where the dispute is pending Amount involved Amount unpaid